 New Employees for 2020-21

 Country Day is pleased to welcome the following employees to our school for the 2020-21 school year.
-They will begin their employment on July 1, 2020.
+You can find contact information for employees using our school directory here.

 Maisae Affour, Head of Lower School

 Maisae has 25 years’ experience as an administrator and teacher in U.S. and international Independent schools including Vision International School in Qatar, Ibn Khuldoon National School in Bahrain, American International School in Pakistan, St. Catherine of Siena School in Reading, Pennsylvania, and Caribbean School in Ponce, Puerto Rico.
 Maisae is an educator with a passion for early childhood and elementary education.
 She earned a bachelor’s degree in English Language and Literature and master’s degrees in Translation and Interpretation from the University of Aleppo and in Teaching from Marygrove College in Detroit.